Home / Research Activities

 Head: Treatment Research

-TB is the most common cause of HIV-related mortality in most of Africa.
-CAPRISA’s TB-HIV research focuses on optimal care strategies to reduce morbidity and mortality in co-infected patients.
-Studies have aimed to elucidate the full spectrum of risks and benefits of integration of antiretroviral therapy with TB treatment as well as the optimisation of the treatment regimens in co-infected patient, especially for drug-resistant forms of TB.
-Operational effectiveness of HIV-TB treatment integration, and strategies for improving adherence to both AIDS and TB drugs is being studied.
+Tuberculosis (TB) is the commonest cause of HIV-related deaths in most of Africa.
+CAPRISA’s HIV-TB research focuses on TB transmission, TB vaccines and optimal treatment strategies to reduce morbidity and mortality in co-infected patients.
+Key studies include those optimising HIV-TB treatment strategies and treatment drug regimens in co-infected patients, especially for drug-resistant forms of TB.
+Studies on the operational effectiveness of HIV-TB treatment integration, clinical trials of TB vaccines and laboratory studies on TB immunology in HIV patients are being conducted.

 Women, especially young women, have a disproportionately high burden of HIV infection in Africa.
-CAPRISA is studying young women’s vulnerability and risk factors for HIV infection, including the role of genital tract immunity in influencing the risk of HIV transmission in young women.
-At the same, CAPRISA is conducting trials of new generation microbicides as there is an urgent need for a safe and effective technology that women can use to reduce their risk of HIV acquisition.
+CAPRISA is studying young women’s vulnerability and risk of HIV acquisition in the vaginal mucosa.
+A major focus is on vaginal microbiome and dysbiosis as well as genital tract immunity in influencing the risk of HIV transmission in young women.
+Clinical trials of live biotherapeutic products containing strains of Lactobacilli crispatus are being conducted.

 Quarraisha Abdool Karim